 The people of Northeast Arkansas are among this nation's most underserved audiences.
 Objectives of the Museum's Underserved Audiences Initiative are to provide a safe harbor of learning for rural, disadvantaged, at-risk, and other underserved audiences in NE Arkansas; advance the social health of Arkansas and its future leadership by promoting intercultural, interracial, and religious tolerance; and, open minds to a progressive future.

 The Museum's Cultural Diversity events, such as Dia de los Muertos, foster learning as a family value and form the backbone of our commitment to more inclusive service to our region.
 Suitcase Exhibits serving rural schools are fully integrated with lesson plans satisfying the newest mandates in school curriculum.
 We offer custom-response tours for at-risk and special needs children.
 Through our affiliation with the Arkansas Discovery Network, which is funded by the Donald W. Reynolds Foundation, Arkansas State University Museum hosts programs targeting children Pre-K through 8.
-Every April the ASU Museum hosts "Through A Child's Eyes," showcasing the artwork of this region's most gifted and artistic children.
+Every April the ASU Museum hosts "Through A Child's Eyes," a juried children's art show showcasing the artwork of this region's most gifted and artistic children.

 ASU Museum is affiliated with A-State's four Heritage Sites in the Arkansas Delta:

-ASU's Museum and the university's Heritage Sites are bulwarks of heritage and museum studies in the Arkansas Delta, pursuing the highest standards of operation in their professions.
+ASU Museum and the university's Heritage Sites are bulwarks of heritage and museum studies in the Arkansas Delta, pursuing the highest standards of operation in their professions.
 We invite you to visit us and become more acquainted with the family activities, education support, natural history, and cultural heritage of our region.

 Marti L. Allen, PhD